 For examples of selection guidelines see Scope>>Selection Criteria above.

-- We may outsource preservation activities to third-party vendors or consortial arrangements where these meet the requirements of this policy.
+- We may outsource preservation activities to third-party vendors or through consortial arrangements where these meet the requirements of this policy.

 - We will follow any best practices published by [insert professional, regional, national, or international agency] so far as it is feasible, and provide public documentation of any departure from these best practices.